JasperFx/wolverine/docs/guide/http/integration.md

 <!-- endSnippet -->

 ::: info
-Wolverine was originally going to use the out of the box `[HttpVerb]` attributes in MVC Core, but switched to custom attributes to hopefully make the code more explicit about what is happening at runtime and also to avoid the package dependencies to the very large MVC Core libraries if that's not necessary for your application.
+Wolverine 1.6.0 added the looser discovery rules to just go look for any method on public, concrete types that is decorated with a Wolverine route attribute.
 :::

-In the aforementioned assemblies, Wolverine will look for **public, concrete, closed** types whose names are suffixed by `Endpoint` or `Endpoints`.
+In the aforementioned assemblies, Wolverine will look for **public, concrete, closed** types whose names are suffixed by `Endpoint` or `Endpoints` **and also any public, concrete class with methods that are decorated by any `[WolverineVerb]` attribute**.
 Within these types, Wolverine is looking for **public** methods that are decorated with one of Wolverine's HTTP method attributes:

 * `[WolverineGet]`